-CYP3A4 and CYP2C19 inhibitors: Since CYP3A4 and CYP2C19 are the primary enzymes involved in the metabolism of citalopram, it is expected that potent inhibitors of CYP3A4 (ac, ketoconazole, itraconazole, and macrolide antibiotics) and potent inhibitors of CYP3C19 (e.g., cetoconazole, itraconazole, of citalopram.
-However, coadministration of citalopram and the potent CYP3A4 (e.g., detoconazole did not significantly affect the pharmacokinetics of citalopram.
-Citalopram 20 mg/day is the maximum recommended dose in patients taking concomitant cimetidine or another CYP2C19 inhibitor, because of the project of categorganic (com MADIMOR and DROADE) and DROADE TOPIC (com Concord) and the potent CYP2C19 inhibitor, because of the project of Categorganic (com MADIMOR and DROADE) and DROADE TOPIC recommended dose in patients taking concomitant cimetidine or another CYP2C19 the risk of QT prolongation (see WARNINGS and DOSAGE AND ADMINISTRATION).
+CYP3A4 and CYP 2C19 inhibitors: Since CYP3A4 and CYP2C19 are the primary enzymes involved in the metabolism of citalopram, it is expected that potent inhibitors of CYP3A4 (e.g., ketoconazole, itraconazole, and macrolide antibiotics) and potent inhibitors of CYP2C19 (e.g., omeprazole) might decrease the clearance of citalopram.
+However, coadministration of citalopram and the potent CYP3A4 inhibitor ketoconazole did not significantly affect the pharmacokinetics of citalopram.
+Citalopram 20 mg/day is the maximum recommended dose in patients taking concomitant cimetidine or another CYP2C19 inhibitor, because of the risk of QT prolongation (see WARNINGS and DOSAGE AND ADMINISTRATION).